youngsoft/MyLinearLayout/README.md

 ![演示效果图](https://raw.githubusercontent.com/youngsoft/MyLinearLayout/master/MyLayout/tl.png)

 #### MyFlowLayout
 Flow layout is a layout view presents in multi-line that the subviews are arranged in sequence according to the added order, and when meeting with a arranging constraint it will start a new line and rearrange.
 The constrains mentioned here includes count constraints and size constraints.
 The orientation of the new line would be vertical and horizontal, so the flow layout is divided into: count constraints vertical flow layout, size constraints vertical flow layout, count constraints horizontal flow layout,  size constraints horizontal flow layout.
-Flow layout often used in the scenes that the subviews is  arranged regularly, it can be substitutive of UICollectionView to some extent.
+Flow layout often used in the scenes that the subviews is  arranged regularly, it can be substitutive of UICollectionView to some extent. the MyFlowLayout is almost implement the flex-box function of the HTML/CSS.

 ```objective-c
    MyFlowLayout *rootLayout = [MyFlowLayout flowLayoutWithOrientation:MyLayoutViewOrientation_Vert arrangedCount:3];